tylamb19/Computer-Reach/README.md

-This is a public repository for Computer Reach scripts and applications.}
+This is a public repository for Computer Reach scripts and applications.